 Free with optional paid addons.

-Like WooCommerce, BigCommerce is a fully-hosted eCommerce provider that also offers a very powerful WordPress plugin.
-The company calls it ‘headless eCommerce’ and refers to the fact you’re using an external system as the front end but the back end processes are supported by BigCommerce.
+BigCommerce is a fully-hosted eCommerce provider.
+The company calls BigCommerce ‘headless eCommerce’ which refers to the fact you’re using an external website as the front end but the back end processes are supported by BigCommerce.

-It installs and works similarly to WooCommerce.
+It installs and works similarly to the WooCommerce plugin.
 Once installed, you log into your BigCommerce account and sync your products from your store into WordPress as custom post types.
 From there the products will appear on WordPress but when a visitor clicks the link, they will be redirected to your BigCommerce store.

 - Combines BigCommerce hosted solution with WordPress